 The Debian website has extensive manuals, including a chapter on programming talking you through the basics of creating a script, compiling it, and using Autoconf to allow your scripts to be compiled on other Linux distros.

-Raspbian is the default OS which is included with the Raspberry Pi.
-As the Pi was designed as an educational tool, Raspbian is the perfect system for those interested in getting started with coding.
+Raspbian is the default operating system which is included with the Raspberry Pi.
+As the Pi was designed as an educational tool, Raspbian is the perfect OS for those interested in getting started with coding.

 The Raspberry Pi website has excellent guides on using the visual programming tool Scratch, which is used to create animations and games.
 There's also an excellent section on getting started with Python, which is supported out of the box.